 - Secure all of your devices with a lengthy PIN number or strong password, and encrypt any data locally stored on those devices.

 - Use a password manager!
-Password managers, like Dashlane, will safely store and manage your password to your apps and favorite websites.
+Password managers like Dashlane will safely store and manage the passwords to your apps and favorite websites.
 If one of your accounts or websites gets compromised during your trip, you can easily reset your password from your password manager!

 - Add an extra layer of security by enabling Two-Factor authentication to access your accounts and devices.
 You can also go a step further by purchasing a physical YubiKey, which will ensure that nobody can access your device or account without the physical authentication device.

 - Make sure laptop devices and other valuables are safely stored in a safe at your hotel when not in use.